C/2023 A3 (Tsuchinshan-ATLAS): Will It Be The Next Great Comet?

-On October 10, the comet will make its closest approach to the Sun (0.39 AU), and there will be a chance to catch it during the day.
-Due to the effect of forward scattering, C/2023 A3 (Tsuchinshan-ATLAS) might brighten up to minus magnitude.
+On September 27, the comet will make its closest approach to the Sun (0.39 AU), and there will be a chance to catch it during the day.
+Due to the effect of forward scattering, C/2023 A3 (Tsuchinshan-ATLAS) might brighten up to -4.0 magnitude.

-After perihelion, C/2023 A3 (Tsuchinshan-ATLAS) will disappear for a day and reappear in the evening sky on October 12, 2024.
+After the perihelion, C/2023 A3 (Tsuchinshan-ATLAS) will disappear for a while and reappear in the evening sky in early October 2024.
 It will remain an evening object until the end of the month.
-On October 13, 2024, it will pass close to the Earth (0.48 AU) and should be easily visible around that time.
+On October 12, 2024, it will pass close to the Earth (0.48 AU) and should be easily visible around that time.
 Then the comet will fade rapidly, and by mid-November, it will no longer be visible to the naked eye.
 Observers will only be able to see it with binoculars and telescopes.

 Is the comet C/2023 A3 (Tsuchinshan-ATLAS) visible now?

 Currently, the comet stays within the 16th magnitude range and is visible through a big telescope.
 It rises in the daylight hours and sets around midnight local time.
 Northern Hemisphere observers can spot it after sunset in the constellation Virgo.
 You can track C/2023 A3 with the Sky Tonight free app.
 From August 2023, the comet will travel the sky during the daytime and, therefore, be almost invisible until next February.

 Here are some predictions for 2024 monthly visibility: